FYS-KJM9740 – MR-theory and medical diagnostics

 The course introduces the basic principles of magnetic resonance spectroscopy – MRS (part I) and magnetic resonance imaging - MRI (part II).
 In addition to providing a comprehensive introduction to the theory of MRS and MRI, the course offers hands-on laboratory- and computer simulation exercises with the aim of giving the student a good understanding of central concepts of MRS and MRI with focus on applications in medical diagnostics.

 After finishing the course the student should be able to:

-- formulate the Bloch equation (how magnetisations are affected by relaxation and diffusion) and solve this equation under various conditions.
+- Formulate the Bloch equation (describing how magnetization is influenced by e.g. relaxation and water diffusion) and solve this under different conditions/assumptions.

-- understand the basic concept of MR image acquisition and reconstruction:
+- Understand the basic principles of MR spectroscopy and for MR image acquisition and reconstruction.

-- understand the link between MR sequence parameters and image contrast.
+- Understand relationship between MR sequence parameters and image contrast.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.